vic-95/st558_project01_covid19api/README.md

 ## `handleDT()`

-this takes a date string and gives it back in the correct format
+A helper function.
+This takes a date string and gives it back in the correct format

 ``` r
 handleDT <- function(date, z){